ribbityfrog/steamfrog-back/README.md

 Steamfrog is a Steam Store collector.<br>
 It collects info, reviews and achievements on all games and dlcs existing on the steam store.

-Be warned, this is my first ever open-source project
+Be warned, this is my first ever open-source project<br>
+Don't trust the main branch, I use it as a development branch for now.
+Preprod should be stable<br>

 It's a work in progress, but I did collected the whole store with it.